jfvelezserrano/SiameseSignatureVerificator/README.md

 # Siamese Signature Verificator
 Deep siamese inception neural network for off-line signature verification.

-This repository present a Siamese Neural Networks to help solving the off-line signature verification problem against random forgeries.
+This repository presents a Siamese Neural Networks to help solving the off-line signature verification problem against random forgeries.

 Our proposed solution is writer-independent, and it can be used on new signers without any additional training.